Update

 05.07.2024

-In this month's ESG Matters, we discuss the EU Nature Restoration Law.
+In the July edition of ESG Matters, we discuss the EU Nature Restoration Law.
 Our spotlight section brings you up to date with the latest developments in ESG governance, disclosure, financial regulation and litigation.

 Highlight: